National Three Peaks Challenge: Logistics

 Ronald Turnbull argues that it makes sense to tackle the summits from north to south, starting at Ben Nevis in the evening, and ending at Snowdon the following day.
 This is because the descent of Ben Nevis is the easiest of the three to do in fading light, particularly the lower section below Lochan Meall an t-Suidhe ("Half-Way Lochan"), and because the night can be used for driving down the A74(M) and M74 motorways to Scafell Pike.
 This then entails climbing Scafell Pike early the following morning and driving to Snowdonia for the early afternoon, in order to climb Snowdon and descend again by the evening.
 Scafell Pike can be climbed either from the north side starting at Seathwaite (Borrowdale) or from the south side, starting at Wasdale Head.
 The Wasdale approach is a longer drive but provides a shorter walk.
 Snowdon is climbed from Pen-y-Pass, although an alternative descent leads to Llanberis, and takes an additional 15 minutes.

-Each mountain is expected to take up to 5 hours to climb and descend for a "standard strong walker", and a total driving time of 10 hours (although Google maps depicts 10:45 driving time) allows an average speed of 65 mph on motorways and 50–55 mph on trunk roads and occasional comfort breaks and fuel stops.
+Each mountain is expected to take up to 5 hours to climb and descend for a "standard strong walker", and a total driving time of 10 hours allows an average speed of 65 mph on motorways and 50–55 mph on trunk roads and occasional comfort breaks and fuel stops.

 Variations of the basic format have also been achieved, such as replacing the driving sections with the use of public transport, or sailing between the three peaks across the Irish Sea.

-This walk (or similar - comprising in fact Ben Nevis, Scafell and Snowdon) was first done within 23 hours in 1926 by Dr Charles Hadfield and Mr W. N. Pape.
-The driver was Mr H. P. Cain.
-The three conceived it as a 'Joy Joke.'
-They were all keen rock and fell walkers.
-It was reported in the Observer on 6 June 26 and in the Penrith Observer on Tuesday 8 June 1926.